 If you've used Google to book a holiday before, you'll know that its flight search tool is pretty good for getting a sweet deal.
 This extends to Home, as you can ask the tiny assistant to search for flights on certain dates, and get Google to keep track of them for you.
 If there's a change in price, Google will email to notify you.
 It's an impressively pain-free experience.

 Like the Echo, Google Home always has a record of your activity at hand so you can see what you (or others in your house) have been asking the smart assistant.
 In the main menu go to 'More settings' and then scroll to the bottom to 'My Activity'.
-It will open your browser and take you to your history page.
+It will take you to your history page and you can also delete Google Assistant recordings here.

 Get smarter with IFTTT

-You'll then need to search for Google Assistant, and once you've got them connected, you'll be able to say things like "Ok Google, turn on the kitchen lights", assuming you have the right smart appliances.
+You'll then need to search for Google Assistant, and once you've got them connected, you'll be able to say things like "OK Google, turn on the kitchen lights when the front door opens", assuming you have the right smart appliances.

 Remember Assistant is contextual